-- Wireless network designing, deploying, debugging, and maintenance should be executed by Mindray service personnel or authorized technicians. - Always set the wireless network according to local wireless regulations. - Keep network authentication information, for example password, safe, protecting the network from being accessed by unauthorized users. - Do not connect non-medical devices to the monitor network. - If wireless network signal is poor, there may be a risk of CMS data loss. - RF interference may result in wireless network disconnection. - Disconnecting from the network may result in CMS data loss and function failure.
+- Wireless network designing, deploying, debugging, and maintenance should be executed by Mindray service personnel or authorized technicians. - Always set the wireless network according to local wireless regulations. - Keep network authentication information, for example password, safe, protecting the network from being accessed by unauthorized users. - Do not connect non-medical devices to the monitor network. - If wireless network signal is poor, there may be a risk of CMS data loss. - RF interference may result in wireless network disconnection. - Ensure that the TM80's IP address setting is correct.
+Changing the network settings may result in network disconnection.
+Contact your service personnel if you have any problems on setting the IP address. - Disconnecting from the network may result in CMS data loss and function failure.
 Check the patient in case of network disconnection and solve the network problem as soon as possible.